 Training and development

 Training is available to help you get the most out of your research studies.
-Training opportunities cover topics such as how to approach your thesis, working effectively with your supervisor, PowerPoint techniques, and how to get published.
+Training opportunities cover topics such as how to approach your thesis, working effectively with your supervisor, preparing for your viva, and how to get published.

 Facilities, library and IT support